purpleladydragons/KhanProject/README.md

 Limited infection breaks the graph up into its separate components first.
 It then totally infects the components in order of size until they get too large to fit under the desired number of infections.
-Then a priorized BFS searches on the next smallest component for pure students, student-coaches, and pure coaches in that order until reaching the desired number of infected users.
+Then a prioritized BFS searches on the next smallest component for pure students, student-coaches, and pure coaches in that order until reaching the desired number of infected users.